Divided city: How barricades came up overnight between Hindu and Muslim neighbourhoods in Delhi

 “His arms were raised in the air,” said Azmi.
 “He had walked up to the entrance of the lane to plead with the other side to stop the stone pelting.
 He told them ‘we are brothers, let’s hold a meeting, five people from your side, five people from ours, we will contain our people, you contain yours.’”
 He had made similar interventions earlier in the day, and even the previous day, said his neighbours, yet stones had only given way to bullets.

 Alam, in his fifties, ran a small NGO in the area, helping students with free books, and organising free eye surgeries for the elderly.
 “Samajik aadmi” or socially responsible man is how his neighbours described him.
-After he was hit by a bullet, Alam’s son rushed him to the hospital but he died on the way.
+After Alam was hit by a bullet, his son rushed him to the hospital but he died on the way.
+Watch his son’s account of the obstacles he faced enroute.

 Asked whether the violence was spontaneous or organised, done by outsiders or locals, Azmi said: “Musulman ki itni himmat nahi ki kuch bol sakein.
 The Muslim does not have the courage to speak.
 If a magistrate who speaks truth can be sent away by the government, then what would happen to an ordinary Muslim.”
 This was a reference to the Delhi High Court judge who had pulled up the police for inaction on Wednesday afternoon, only to be served immediate transfer orders at night.